lzharif/100-days-of-code/log.md

 **Today's Progress**: I continue to integrating a new registration flow for @sahabatsehati_id apps

 **Thoughts:** It's better to fix bugs ASAP.

+### Day 19: January 16, 2018

+**Today's Progress**: Right now, I try to implement quiz feature into @sahabatsehati_id.
+Still have no idea on how to integrate calculation method for this feature.
+Should I use online function?
+Or just offline?

+**Thoughts:** Firebase, easy to use, hard to master

+### Day 20: January 17, 2018

+**Today's Progress**: Today I added some code for Cidar (Citra Darah) so it can classify new White Blood Cells type named 'Stab'

+**Thoughts:** Looks like documentation is a core thing in every coding project..